mmalikbese25seecs-afk/Group-Xam-PythonProject/README.md

-After each round, the user can choose to play again or exit
+After each round, the user can choose to play again or exit from the program